Pertussis (Whooping Cough)

 Pertussis starts like a common cold with symptoms such as sneezing, runny nose, mild fever and a mild cough.

 Over the next 2 weeks, the cough gets worse, leading to severe, repeated, and forceful coughing spells that often end with a whooping sound before the next breath.
 The cough of pertussis can last several months and occurs more often at night.
 The cough can make a person gag or spit out mucous, and make it hard to take a breath.
 In babies, pertussis can cause periods of apnea in which their breathing is interrupted.

 Babies less than 6 months old, teenagers, and adults may not make the whooping sound.
-Therefore, anyone that could have been exposed to pertussis and who has a cough that lasts more than 1 week, should see a doctor or health care provider.
+Therefore, anyone that could have been exposed to pertussis and who has a cough that lasts more than 1 week should see a health care provider.

 Is there a treatment?

-Pertussis is treated with antibiotics, which help reduce the spread of infection and the duration of illness if taken during the very early stage of the illness.
+Pertussis is treated with antibiotics.
+If taken during the early stages of your illness, the antibiotics help reduce the spread of infection and the length of illness.

 People at high risk of serious illness who are in close contact with someone with pertussis can be given an antibiotic to prevent the disease.
 This includes infants less than 1 year of age and pregnant women in the last 3 months of pregnancy, as well as all of their household and daycare contacts.

-People who have or may have pertussis should not have contact with babies or young children until they have been properly tested and/or treated for pertussis.
+People who have or may have pertussis should not have contact with others, especially babies, young children, and pregnant women in their 3rd trimester until they have been properly tested and/or treated for pertussis.

-If you have been in contact with a person who has pertussis, you should call your doctor or health care provider for more information.
+If you have been in contact with a person who has pertussis, you should call your health care provider for more information.

 After seeing a health care provider, the following home treatment tips may help you to be more comfortable while you rest and recover.